andrewhjelle/memoryGame/README.md

 To win, match all 8 sets of quarterfinalists from the 2018 Champions League.

-Try multiple time to see if you can increase your trophy level + beat the high score!
+Try multiple times to see if you can increase your trophy level + beat the high score!

-## Contributing
+## Contributions

   - Box shuffle logic via https://stackoverflow.com/questions/2450954
   (#contributing)